 Trees for Life – Coronavirus (COVID-19) impacts and actions

-Trees for Life are doing all we can to operate as close to normal as possible but as with everyone, coronavirus continues to have an impact on our day to day activities.
+The team at Trees for Life are doing all we can to operate as close to normal as possible but as with everyone, coronavirus continues to have an impact on our day to day activities.
 We want to assure you we are working to maintain our current activities.
 However, we are trying to eliminate, manage or reduce the risks of exposure to the virus by staff and volunteers to keep everyone as safe as possible.

 As a result, you may find that some orders for goods and services may take longer to fulfil than usual or that we are slower than usual in responding to queries.
 Please accept our apologies if this happens.

 Keep up to date:

-Unfortunately, Conservation Weeks are cancelled for the rest of the year.
-We are very sorry about the disappointment and any inconvenience this will cause, but we are sure you will understand the reasons for making this decision.
+Unfortunately, Conservation Weeks are cancelled for the rest of the year including Spring 2021.
+We are very sorry about the disappointment this may cause, but we are sure you will understand the reasons for making this decision.